Built by Metorial, the integration platform for agentic AI.

 • repo (required): Repository name

-• path (required): File path in repository
+• path (required): File path within the repository

 • message (required): Commit message